alyserecord/movie-recommender/README.rst

 The first link is where students will spend most of their time.
 The second link is a talk that introduces PyMC3 and some of the resources contained therein are useful for providing context.
-There is a notebook version of the first link in that repository that may be useful.

 The Case Study
 --------------------------------------

-You are the team of talented data scientists working for a company that has several production recommenders that provide a significant revenue stream.
-The issues is they they have been around a long time and your head of data science as asked you to explore new solutions.
+You a the team of talented data scientists working for the company, **Items-Legit**, who uses several production recommenders that provide a significant revenue stream.
+The issue is that they have been around a long time and your head of data science has asked you to explore new solutions.

 The solution that has been around for so long is called the **Mean of Means**.
-We imagine some users like to rate things highly---others simply do not.
+We see that some users like to rate things highly---others simply do not.
 Some items are just better or worse.
 We can capture these general trends through per-user and per-joke rating means.
-We'll also incorporate the global mean to smooth things out a bit.
+We also incorporate the global mean to smooth things out a bit.
 So if we see a missing value in cell R_{ij}, we'll average the global mean with the mean of U_i and the mean of V_j and use